aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 - A FeatureCollection containing a Feature of a non-polygon type when calling `featureCollectionToGeofence` will result in a set of geofence entries that do not contain that Feature.
 - An input to `devicePositionsToFeatureCollection` with an device position entry that does not contain the coordinates of the device will result in a FeatureCollection with that device position entry skipped.

+The GeoRoutes converters will additionally throw an Error() if the geometry in the passed-in response is invalid.

 # Getting Help